Connecticut Trail Symposium

 World Trails Film Festival

-presented by Connecticut Outdoor Recreation Alliance in cooperation with the CT Greenways Council Trails Symposium and made possible by REI
+The World Trails Film Festival is presented by Connecticut Outdoor Recreation Alliance in cooperation with the CT Greenways Council Trails Symposium and made possible by REI.

 Friday, October 3, 2025.
 6:00pm, Doors open at 5:45